SU-152G: Armament

 The main armament of the SU-152G was the D-50/D-1 152-mm howitzer.
 It had identical ballistic characteristics, internal mechanisms and uses the same ammunition with the D-1 152 mm towed howitzer.
 The barrel was connected to the breech, and a muzzle brake was fitted to the barrel.
 A vertical, wedged gate was installed in the breech, along with a semi-automatic, free-floating ejector.
 To ease the loading process, a mechanical loader was placed as well.
 The gunner's seat has a ZIS-3 panoramic sight for high-elevation indirect firing, and an OP1-7 direct-firing sight for observation of shell impact.
 The ammo rack of the SU-152G holds 42 shells.

 The main shell employed by the D-50/D-1 was the 53-OF-530 High Explosive Fragmentation shell fitted with an RGM, RGM-2 or a D-1 fuse.
 When fired with full propellant charge, the shells had a muzzle velocity of 508 meters per second with a maximum range of 12.39 km.
 The 53-OF-530 has a steel casing and 5.83 kg of TNT as payload.
-When equipped with a contact fuse, it was capable of a 2100-square-meter area denial against enemy infantry in a standing profile, and was able to create a crater up to 1.2 m deep and up to 3.5 m in diameter.
+When equipped with a contact fuze, it was capable of a 2100-square-meter area denial against enemy infantry in a standing profile, and was able to create a crater up to 1.2 m deep and up to 3.5 m in diameter.
 For greater effect against infantry the 53-O-530A fragmentation round was used with an RGM-2 or D-1-U fuse, or the 53-OF-530R High Explosive Fragmentation shell and the 3OF9, armed with AR-26 and AR-30 radio-fuzes for air-bursting capabilities, respectively.

-For anti-tank fire the SU-152G was capable of using 53-BP-540 HEAT shells, with a penetration capability of up to 250 mm of Rolled Homogeneous Armor at a range of up to 3 km.
+For anti-tank fire the SU-152G was capable of using 53-BP-540 HEAT shells, with a penetration capability of up to 250 mm of Rolled Homogeneous Armor.
 Naval High-Explosive, Semi-Armor-Piercing A3-PB-35 shells were also available, with the capability of penetrating 68 mm of RHA at a range of 2 km.
 The range of choice also included special-purpose shells, which include illumination rounds, smoke shells, concrete-piercing shells and chemical shells.
 4Zh5 and 54-Zh-536M propellant charges were used to fire HEAT and naval shells.
 The 54-Zh-536 propellant charge was used for the rest, intended for D-1 and M-10 howitzers, the 54-Zh-534 propellant, on the other hand, was dedicated to firing from 152 mm howitzer model M1909/30s, and their use was recommended to be avoided since their use could lead to chamber expansion and consequentially, difficult shell exits.